Impeachment hearings takeaways: 'Everyone was in the loop'

 The quid pro quo in this case, he said, involved arranging a White House visit for Ukraine's new president, Volodymyr Zelenskiy, in return for Zelenskiy's announcing investigations of Burisma, a Ukrainian gas company, and a discredited conspiracy theory that Ukraine had interfered in the 2016 U.S. presidential election.
 Biden's son Hunter was a Burisma board member.

-That proposed arrangement was pushed by Trump's personal lawyer, Rudy Giuliani, who conveyed Trump's wishes to multiple administration officials.
+That proposed arrangement was pushed by Giuliani, Trump's personal lawyer, who conveyed Trump's wishes to multiple administration officials.
 Sondland said he did not know until September that what was actually desired was an investigation into the Bidens.

 The White House pushed back with a statement issued during Sondland's testimony, saying Sondland didn't testify that the release of withheld security assistance for Ukraine was tied to Trump's request for investigations.